odisfm/zcx-core/docs/content/reference/template-reference.md

     - Variables defined in `vars` are calculated anew every time they are required, i.e. they do not persist between presses of a control.
     - You cannot reference ClyphX Pro variables from **inside an expression**, e.g. `PLAY ${ %my_num% + 10 }`, but you **can** combine zcx templating with [ClyphX variables](https://www.cxpman.com/manual/core-concepts/#variables), e.g. `%my_track% / PLAY ${me.Index}`

-### template globals
+### template locals

-The following variables can be accessed within template strings.
+The following variables and functions can be accessed within template strings.

 #### zcx